 The cotton we use comes from different parts of the world.
 We source mainly Better Cotton, which is grown by around 2 million cotton farmers in 15 countries or areas around the world, for example in India, Brazil, Africa, the United States and China.
 The conventional cotton used by us comes, for example, from India, Pakistan, the United States, Peru and Turkey.
-Due to human rights violations related to cotton production in Uzbekistan and Turkmenistan, we do not currently accept cotton from these countries in our products.
+Due to human rights violations related to cotton production in Uzbekistan, Turkmenistan and the Xinjiang Uyghur Autonomous Region in China, we do not currently accept cotton from these countries or areas in our products.
 We require our suppliers to annually provide information about the origin of the cotton materials they source for us.

 Taking care of the products